AI agents removed the friction from writing telemetry

 Traditional automation doesn't solve these problems because they all require reading, judgment, and understanding context.
 You can't write a script to evaluate whether a new testing framework is worth migrating to.

-I love to let Claude churn on a research task, providing me with a set of plausible options that I can choose from and work off of.
+I love to let Claude churn on a research task, giving me a set of plausible options that I can choose from and work off of.
 For example, I was trying to decide whether to migrate to typescript-go.
-In the past, I would've manually migrated, then painstakingly read through the new errors that appeared and tried to understand whether these errors were regressions, or valid.
+In the past, I would've manually migrated, then read through the new errors that appeared and tried to understand whether they were regressions or valid.

-This time, I was able set Claude on the task, allowing it to automate the migration steps.
-Then, I paired with it to understand the new errors that had arisen and to compare them against the documentation.
+This time, I set Claude on the task, letting it automate the migration steps.
+Then I paired with it to understand the new errors that came up and to compare them against the documentation.
 This helped me build a case for why typescript-go was ready for us to migrate to, leading to a 7x speed-up in our typechecking step.

 I've used this approach for tool evaluations, architecture decisions, and vendor comparisons.